sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 **Note that the solutions to a few in Chapter 7 of MESA2014 are yet to be uploaded to github**.

 # Acknowledgements
 We are particularly grateful for Ziheng for providing so many interesting problems in his books, and for his encouragement during the process we worked on the solutions.
-A list of people to acknowledge is included under the folder "Notes/".
+A list of people to acknowledge is included under the folder "Notes/". **Those problems that specifically need help or validation are listed there, too**.

 # Contact
 For any comments or error reports, please feel free to use github or contact Sishuo Wang at **sishuowang{at}hotmail.ca**.